Agitation

 Presentation

-Delirium is an acute confusional state due to an organic disturbance in the brain.
+• Delirium is an acute confusional state due to an organic disturbance.
 These patients require evaluation for a medical cause of the agitation.
-Key features include change in level of consciousness (agitation to drowsiness) and change in cognition (memory, orientation, attention or speech).
-Usually, the course is acute but fluctuates in severity.
 Patients are often elderly and usually hallucinations are non-auditory.
-An example would be a newly combative elderly patient sent for evaluation from a nursing home found to have a UTI.
+An example would be a newly combative elderly patient sent for evaluation from a nursing home found to have an infection.
+Key features of delirium include:

-Dementia is an organic brain disturbance with progressive mental status changes including intellectual abilities, behavior and personality.
-Onset of dementia is typically slow and progressive.
-Dementia may present with an acute delirium in a patient with a chronic, progressive decline.
+• Dementia is an organic brain disturbance with progressive mental status changes including intellectual abilities, behavior, and personality.
+The onset of dementia is typically slow and progressive.
+It is important to note that patients with dementia can also become delirious, so patients with dementia who have acute changes in mental status should be evaluated for delirium.

-Psychosis is a dysfunction in processing of information or thought capacity that may present as a feature of a personality disorder, schizophrenia, mania, acute stress reactions, or depression with psychotic features.
-Patients may have delusions, hallucinations, disorganized speech or behavior and negative symptoms.
-Patients with acute psychosis are usually not disoriented.
+• Psychosis is a dysfunction in processing of information or thought capacity that may present as a feature of a personality disorder, schizophrenia, mania, acute stress reactions, or depression with psychotic features.
+Patients may have delusions, hallucinations, disorganized speech or behavior, and negative symptoms.
+In patients with psychosis, orientation is preserved.

 Differential Diagnosis